kubernetes-sigs/ingress2gateway/pkg/i2gw/providers/ingressnginx/README.md

 ### Backend Protocol

 - `nginx.ingress.kubernetes.io/backend-protocol`: Indicates the L7 protocol that is used to communicate with the proxied backend.
+  - This annotation expresses **upstream/backend** protocol intent only.
+It does **not** change the generated route kind from `HTTPRoute` to `GRPCRoute`, because the source object is still an HTTP Ingress and the annotation only affects how the proxy talks to the backend.
   - **Supported values (recorded):** `GRPC`, `GRPCS`
     - The provider records protocol intent as policy metadata (used by implementation emitters).
     - For the Kgateway implementation: